 14. Choose bold, impactful fonts.

 Make a statement with a unique font choice that matches your banner’s personality.
 If you’re making a professional banner, you might want a more traditional or modern font.
 But if you’re making a banner for something fun and creative, explore all the possibilities.
-We love this font choice seen here as it feels like it was fashioned out of neon lighting itself – a fitting choice for the overall aesthetic.
-Choose a bold font and use it for your header, experimenting with color and placement until you find the perfect fit.
+We love this font choice seen here as it feels like it was fashioned out of neon lighting itself - a fitting choice for the overall aesthetic.
+Choose a bold font and use it for your header, experimenting with colour and placement until you find the perfect fit.

 15. Say something exciting with text effects.

 Announcing a sale is a common marketing campaign used by companies.
 To get someone’s attention these days, you really have to think outside the box.
-You could use size, color, or engaging fonts to emphasize the sale announcement.
+You could use size, colour or engaging fonts to emphasise the sale announcement.
 Add text effects to your tool belt and explore all the new ways to showcase your banner’s copy.
 You can find text effects in your Adobe Express workspace and remix your font to perfection.
 Here, rather than just placing sale on top of the product image, we’ve placed the product image in the sale and how that creates a much more dynamic and unexpected design.

 16. Play with unconventional type design.

 Text doesn’t always need to be crystal clear to get a message across.
 Creative, artistic design choices like this example are encouraged.
 Consider ways you can turn your type into a part of the design.
 Create dimension by layering small type on top of larger type or play with unconventional placement options.
 Place your text design on top of a background image for added action.
 Creations like this are a great approach for sports and entertainment as they communicate high energy and excitement.